danrichards/aicrawler-docs/AiCrawler/Heuristics/README.md

 $assertion = Heuristics::words($node, $args)); // true / false
 ```

-Does the div's text (including the text of its descendants) have at least two matches from the first expression and at least one match from the second expression.
+Does the div's text (including the text of its descendants) have at least two matches from the first expression and at least one match from the second expression?

 ```
 $args = [